simphotonics/merging_builder/README.md

 ### Standalone Builder

-[`StandaloneBuilder`] reads one or several input files and writes standalone files to a custom location.
+[`StandaloneBuilder`][StandaloneBuilder] reads one or several input files and writes standalone files to a custom location.
 *Standalone* means the output files may be written to a custom folder and not only the extension but the name of the output file can be configured.